MicrosoftDocs/altspace-vr/altspace-vr/explore/beginners-guide.md

 Hubs are public spaces where users can meet and connect.

 **The Campfire** is our original hub space.
 We like to think of it as the friendliest place in AltspaceVR.
-It's open 24/7, and in addition to being a delightful place to play cornhole or roast marshmallows, you can also chat with AltspaceVR staffers and Community Helpers.
+It's open 24/7, and in addition to being a delightful place to play cornhole or roast marshmallows.
+You can also chat with AltspaceVR staffers and Community Helpers.
 They're almost always on hand to answer questions and point you toward fun events and activities.

 Other hubs bring users together around shared interests:

-**Trending News** – A great place to talk about news, sports, travel, and more.
+* **Trending News** – A great place to talk about news, sports, travel, and more.
-**Trending Entertainment** – Share your love for all things entertainment!
+* **Trending Entertainment** – Share your love for all things entertainment!

 ### Get social